opensovereigncloud/libvirt-provider/docs/development/pci_passthrough_support.md

     - **id**: A unique hexadecimal identifier for the vendor (e.g., "0x10de" for NVIDIA, "0x8086" for Intel).
     - **name**: A human-readable name for the vendor (e.g., "nvidia", "intel").
     - **devices**: A list of devices provided by the vendor.
 Each device entry consists of:
-        - **id**: A unique hexadecimal identifier for the device (e.g., "0x030200" for a GPU, "0x100f" for a network adapter).
+        - **id**: A unique hexadecimal identifier for the device class (e.g., "0x030200" for a GPU, "0x100f" for a network adapter).
         - **name**: A human-readable name for the device (e.g., "ga100gl.rev.a1", "x520-da2").
         - **type**: The type of the PCI device, which helps categorize it (e.g., "gpu", "network", "storage").